 In conclusion

-And there it is, those are the 13 reasons as to why the importance of science is overshadowed.
+And there it is, those are the 13 reasons why science is boring.
 A lot of it comes down to the image that we have of this subject and the people who have an interest in it.
 Perhaps the solution lies in better representation and better understanding of science and its uses.
+And F. Learning Studio is here to help you with visual solutions that not only capture attention but also enhance the learning experience.
+Contact us and you’ll be surprised at how we can transform your learning content into appealing science animation.

 If you’re interested in how representations can be changed for the better, check out some of the articles below.